A generalization of Zakalyukin's lemma, and symmetries of surface singularities: Introduction

-Also, in the authors' previous work \cite{HNSUY} (see also \cite{HNSUY1}), \lq\lq isomers'' of a given real analytic cuspidal edge $f$ were introduced, which are cuspidal edges with the same fist fundamental form as $f$ whose singular set image coincides with that of a given cuspidal edge $f_0$ but their images are not congruent to that of $f$.
+Also, in the authors' previous work \cite{HNSUY} (see also \cite{HNSUY1}), \lq\lq isomers'' of a given real analytic cuspidal edge $f$ were introduced, which are cuspidal edges with the same first fundamental form as $f$ whose singular set image coincides with that of a given cuspidal edge $f$ but their images are not congruent to that of $f$.
 By Theorem B, we can use the fact that image equivalence of admissible generalized cuspidal edges is the same as right-left equivalence of them, like as in the case of cuspidal edges.
 As a consequence, almost all assertions on isomers of real analytic cuspidal edges in \cite{HNSUY} and \cite{HNSUY1} can be generalized for real analytic admissible generalized cuspidal edges.
 We will prove this fact at the end of this paper.
 Moreover, in the authors' previous works \cite{HNSUY-O1} and \cite{HNSUY-O2}, isomers of curved foldings are also discussed, which can be considered as analogues of isomers of cuspidal edges for curved foldings.
-We also point out the existence of a canonical map from the class of real analytic admissible generalized cuspidal edges to the class of real analytic curved folding by which the isomers of a generalized cuspidal edges are mapped to those of the corresponding curved folding.
+We also point out the existence of a canonical map from the class of real analytic admissible generalized cuspidal edges to the class of real analytic curved foldings by which the isomers of them are obtained as the image of those of the generalized cuspidal edge.

 The paper is organized as follows: In Section 1, we discuss properness of continuous maps at a given point.
 In Section 2, we prove Theorem~A. In Section 3, we prove Theorem B, and Theorem C is proved in Section 4.
 Finally, in Section 5, we discuss isomers of generalized cuspidal edges and also the connection to curved foldings.